Find Affordable College Courses

 $4,556 Average Tuition & Fees

-With a ranking of #8, Northwestern Connecticut Community College did quite well on this year’s best value schools for allied health and medical assisting services students.
-Located in the fringe town of Winsted, NCCC is a public college with a small student population.
+Northwestern Connecticut Community College did quite well in this year’s ranking of the best value schools for allied health and medical assisting services students.
+It came in at #8 on the list.
+Located in the town of Winsted, NCCC is a public college with a small student population.

 #9